emdem/ModbusSim/doc/MODBUS.md

 ## Flavors of ModBus

 There are many ways to use ModBus.
 Most inverters/batteries are ModBus RTU on RS485.
+The diagrams below are all taken from the official modbus documentation.

 ![modbus architecture](images/modbus_architecture.png)